 Many young workers with an evening or Saturday job don’t realise this, so check your pay slips and talk to your boss if you think you’re losing out on any money.
 Many workplaces have a rule saying if you don’t take your annual leave by a certain date, you have to give it up.
 If you don’t take your annual leave in a given year, check with your boss to make sure you don’t lose out on any money.

-There is a national minimum wage of £4.05 for workers aged 16 to 18.
+There is a national minimum wage of £4.20 for workers aged 16 to 18.
 Your employer has to pay you at least this amount by law.
-It goes up to £5.60 when you turn 18, and again when you reach 21.
-(Correct as of Jan 2018)
+It goes up to £5.90 when you turn 18, and again when you reach 21 and then 25 (April 2018 figures).

 If you’re young worker, it’s illegal for employers to discriminate against you because of your age.
 This means they can’t make decisions about you based purely on your age.
 For example, they can’t simply assume that because you’re 16 you don’t have the experience needed to do the job.

 Most employers outline the experience and skills needed to do a particular job in a job description.
 Your age may mean you haven’t had time to build up the skills and experience.
 For example, an employer may ask for someone with two years’ experience of customer service – if this is your first job, you may not have this experience.
 If they look at your application and don’t see evidence that you fulfil these requirements, this is not age discrimination.
 Take a look at our article on filling out job applications to help you make the most of the skills you’ve picked up in your school and personal life.

 Remember, a young worker is someone who is under 18 but who has finished secondary school.

 Here are some other articles to help you understand your rights at work:

 - What is a trade union and why should I join?

 - Sexual harassment at work: What is it and what do I need to know?